microsoft/live-share/docs/use/vscode.md

 2. **Click on the invite link / open the invite in your browser**

-    > **RHL/CentOS 7**: To get Live Share browser integration to work, you may need to run the following command: `sudo setsebool -P unconfined_mozilla_plugin_transition 0`.
-See [here](../reference/linux.md#linux-browser-integration) for additional details.
+    > **RHL/CentOS Linux 7**: While Chromium works by default, to get Live Share browser integration to work with Firefox, you may need to run the following command: `sudo setsebool -P unconfined_mozilla_plugin_transition 0` See [here](../references/linux.md#linux-browser-integration) for details.

     Simply open (or re-open) the invite link in a browser.
 Note: If you have not yet installed the Live Share extension, you'll be prompted to do so at this point and be presented with links to the extension marketplace.
 Install the extension and restart your tool and browser.